browatbn2/3FabRec/README.md

 ### Autoencoder training

-To train a basic model on VGGFace2 and AffectNet with image size of 256x256 and standard data augmentations run:
+To train a basic model on VGGFace2 and AffectNet with image size of 256x256 and standard data augmentations, run:

 ```
 python train_aae_unsupervised.py --sessionname my_model --daug 4 --dataset-train vggface2 affectnet --input-size 256 --epochs 1